Article | Last updated: 05/01/2021 | Ministry of Children and Families

-The donation of eggs/surrogacy is not permitted in Norway.
-However, some Norwegians still use surrogates abroad.
-No special rules apply for establishing/transferring parenthood in such cases.
+Some Norwegians still use surrogates abroad.
+No special rules apply for establishing and transferring parenthood in such cases.
 This means that the person who gives birth to the child is the child’s mother and that paternity is established in accordance with what is stipulated in the Children Act.

 The Biotechnology Act regulates conditions for assisted reproductive technology in Norway.
-Insemination of sperm/insertion of own eggs in the birth mother is permitted.
-The prohibition against inserting eggs in the body of another person entails that this form of surrogacy cannot take place in Norway.
+Insemination of sperm and egg donation is permitted.
 Surrogacy agreements are not binding under the Children Act.

 The Norwegian authorities expect that Norwegian citizens who make use of egg donation/surrogacy abroad will conform to and comply with the regulations in the country in question.

 The use of surrogacy abroad gives rise to a number of dilemmas.
 Surrogate mothers often come from poor countries and difficult conditions and, like children, prospective parents who strongly desire a child of their own can also be vulnerable.
 Surrogate mothers, children and prospective parents can be exploited, and there may be a risk of human trafficking.